caseyg/awesome/README.md

 *   [jsplumb/jsBezier](https://github.com/jsplumb/jsBezier) - Bezier curve helper functions for JavaScript.
 Used by jsPlumb; perhaps useful for others.

-*   [bryanwoods/autolink-js](https://github.com/bryanwoods/autolink-js) - Tiny little tool to find URLs in a string of text and hyperlink them

-*   [mozilla/lightbeam](https://github.com/mozilla/lightbeam) - Orignal unmaintained version of the Lightbeam extension.
-See lightbeam-we for the new one which works in modern versions of Firefox.

 ## CSS

 *   [adamerose/vscode-markdown-wysiwyg](https://github.com/adamerose/vscode-markdown-wysiwyg) -